-Newyork Time - is using Kafka Stream to store & distribute their content in real time to their readers.
+Newyork Times is using Kafka Stream to store & distribute their content in real-time to their readers.

-Rabobank - one of the top bank in Netherlands, is using Kafka streams to alert customers in real time for financial events.
+Rabobank is one of the top banks in the Netherlands, and is using Kafka streams to alert customers in real-time for financial events.

 Kafka Stream Core Concepts

-Stream: Sequence of fully ordered immutable data records that can be replayed in case of failures.
-These data records corresponds to records in Kafka topic.
+Sequence of fully ordered immutable data records that can be replayed in case of failures.
+These data records correspond to records in Kafka topic.

-Stream Processor: It is node in processor topology that transforms incoming streams record by record and then create new stream from it.
+It is a node in processor topology that transforms incoming streams record by record and then creates a new stream from it.

 We can write topologies in two ways: